wearefine/maximus/README.md

 # Maximus

 A warrior for the Colosseum.
+Sends messages through Mercury.

 Plays nice with Middleman and Rails.